GoogleChrome/web.dev/src/site/content/en/blog/2d-graphics-in-emscripten/index.md

 And here are the results running on Linux:

-{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/ERTe7Nt9z5m4WnrlH5ya.png", alt="A square Linux window with black background and a green circle ", width="400", height="440" %}
+{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/ERTe7Nt9z5m4WnrlH5ya.png", alt="A square Linux window with black background and a green circle", width="400", height="440" %}

 And on the web: